-After you meet the in-network mental health and chemical dependency annual deductible, in-network benefits are covered like the in-network medical services, according to the medical program option in which you enroll - PPO 80/60, PPO 90/70, or PPO 100/80.
+After you meet the combined in-network medical, mental health and chemical dependency annual deductible, in-network benefits are covered like the in-network medical services, according to the medical program option in which you enroll - PPO 80/60, PPO 90/70, or PPO 100/80.

-After you meet the out-of-network mental health and chemical dependency annual deductible, out-of-network benefits are covered like the out-of-network medical services, according to the medical program option in which you enroll - PPO 80/60, PPO 90/70, or PPO 100/80.
+After you meet the combined out-of-network medical, mental health and chemical dependency annual deductible, out-of-network benefits are covered like the out-of-network medical services, according to the medical program option in which you enroll - PPO 80/60, PPO 90/70, or PPO 100/80.
+There are no day or visit limits after January 1, 2010.